elixir-lang/elixir-lang.github.com/_posts/2012-04-24-a-peek-inside-elixir-s-parallel-compiler.markdown

 Notice that we have two small additions.
 First we store the `:elixir_parent_compiler` PID in the process dictionary so we are able to read it from the error handler and then we proceed to configure a flag in our process so our new error handler is invoked whenever a module or function cannot be found.

 Second, our main process can now receive a new `{ :waiting, child, module }` message, so we need to extend it to account for those messages.
-Not only that, we need to control which PIDs we have spawned so we can notify them whenever a new module is compiled, forcing us to add a new argument to the `spawn_compilers` function. `spawn_compilers` would then be rewritten as follow:
+Not only that, we need to control which PIDs we have spawned so we can notify them whenever a new module is compiled, forcing us to add a new argument to the `spawn_compilers` function. `spawn_compilers` would then be rewritten as follows:

     def spawn_compilers([current|files], output, stack) do
       parent = Process.self()